ianlofs/unicorn_game/README.md

 Arrow keys control the movement of the unicorn and spacebar is fire.

 #### Game play
-The enemies start in a ramdom spot on the right half of the screen and reorient their direction of motion towards the player every 50 frames.
+Cerberus' start in a ramdom spot on the right half of the screen and reorient their direction of motion towards the player every 50 frames.
+Just shoot the Cerberus'.

-Just shoot the enemies, score and lives for the player are up next, maybe a boss of some sort after that.
+Score and lives for the player are up next, maybe a boss of some sort after that.